SuperDARN/DDWG/reports/202105_ddwg_report.md

 ## General Announcements

+1. 198 old RAWACF files added to mirrors due to gaps checking in early February
+1. WAL data from December 10th onward added to mirrors in early February
+1. Standard acknowledgement for data use updated to include Italy
+1. HKW files from 20200430 were added to blocklist in July 2020, but were mistakenly not moved from the main repository on Globus mirror at that time.
+This was done in March 2021.
+1. BAS had scheduled maintenance on the storage that hosts files on the weekend of March 27 2021.
 1. Backlog of Borealis data in the process of being uploaded to mirrors/BAS/VT.
 1. Sent emails to all data managers in September 2020 to perform gaps resolution as well as to inform them of any failed files.
 Status is: